Skip to main content

 New State Pension

-New State Pension replaced the State Pension scheme for anyone who reached State Pension age on or after 6 April 2016.
-You can still receive new State Pension if you have other income like a personal or workplace pension.
+New State Pension replaced the basic State Pension scheme for anyone who reached State Pension age on or after 6 April 2016.

-Your new State Pension is based on your National Insurance record.
 National Insurance contributions or credits on your National Insurance record before 6 April 2016 count towards your new State Pension.

-You need 35 qualifying years on your National Insurance record to get a full new State Pension.
 You will usually need at least ten qualifying years to get some new State Pension.
 The qualifying years don’t need to be consecutive.

 • New State Pension